computproteomics/vsclust/README.md

 Download the files into a folder and install the library *e1071FuzzVec*.
 You might need to compile the library on your computer:
 Run *R CMD INSTALL e1071FuzzVec_Installation* from the command line.
 You need to be in the VSClust folder.
 For Windows users, replace *R* by *InstallationPath/R.exe*.

-### Install and use Docker image
+### Build and use Docker image
 A Dockerfile has been created on the basis of an OpenSuse distribution.
 Copy the repository to a folder and carry out the following command to build the images (takes a while)

-*sudo docker build -t shiny-server*
+*docker build -t veitveit/vsclust .

 You can run the image by

-*sudo docker run -t -i -p 3838:3838 shiny-server*
+*docker run -t -i -p 3838:3838 veitveit/vsclust

 and access the server through http://localhost:3838/VSClust/